wix-incubator/wix-gruntfile/README.md

 While `grunt serve` is running, debug unit tests at http://localhost:8880/ and debug end to end test at http://localhost:9000/runner.html

-When working on coverage improvements run `grunt serve:coverage` (unit tests are difficult to debug in this mode)
+When working on coverage improvements run `grunt serve:coverage` (unit tests are difficult to debug in this mode) or alternatively run `grunt test` to run all unit tests one time with coverage.

 ## Run e2e tests

-Open terminal and run `sudo webdriver-manager start` (move to background and leave running).
-This will start up the Selenium server.

-Launch e2e test by `protractor protractor-conf.js`.
+Launch e2e test by running `grunt test:e2e`.
 Make sure that `grunt serve` is running.

 ### Run e2e tests from IDE